rishit5/carouseldesign-grexter/README.md

+### Explanation
+In the given time and circumstances, I could only implement the basic functionality of the <br>
+carousel including
+1. AutoPlay which is set to 3 seconds
+2. Could not make it a generic component
+3. Used Animations and sliding effect which were coded from scratch.
+4. Did not use any third party carousel library

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts